-If the particular language of your choice supports serial ports, it should be possible to use that language to write custom script or application on an Operating System that support USB Serial Ports.
-Currently Numato Lab’s GPIO devices are tested on different Windows version, Linux, Mac and Android.
-A script or application can be written using but not limited to C, C++, Visual Basic, Java, C#, AutoHotkey, VBA (MS Excel, MS Word etc…), Node.js, Autoit, Labview, Perl, Java (Android) etc..
+If the particular language of your choice supports serial ports, it should be possible to use that language to write custom script or application on an Operating System that supports USB Serial Ports.
+Currently, Numato Lab’s GPIO devices are tested on different Windows version, Linux, Mac, and Android.
+A script or application can be written using but not limited to C, C++, Visual Basic, Java, C#, AutoHotkey, VBA (MS Excel, MS Word, etc…), Node.js, Autoit, Labview, Perl, Java (Android), etc..

 Large collection of sample code

 Numato Lab provides dozens of sample code/projects that can be used to kick start your development (Please see Sample Code tab).